 In this article, you'll learn how to create an abandoned cart postcard.

 - Make sure you’re familiar with how postcards work in Mailchimp, including pricing and delivery estimates.
 To learn the basics, check out About Postcards.

 - Abandoned cart postcards are available to users who connect a supported e-commerce store or custom API 3.0 integration.
-To find out if your store supports this automation, visit the Connected Sites page, click the name of your integration, and check the Features list.
+To find out if your store supports this automation, visit the Integrations page, click the name of your integration, and check the Features list.

 The abandoned cart postcard campaign helps you turn shoppers into buyers.
 It targets customers of your connected store who add products to their shopping cart and then leave without making a purchase.

 If a shopper puts an item in their cart and leaves it there for 24 hours, we’ll automatically send a postcard order to the printer.
 This delay gives each customer a reasonable amount of time to return to your store on their own, or with the help of an abandoned cart email.

 After the postcard is sent to the printer, we estimate your customer will receive it within 5-11 business days, depending on where they’re located.

 Mailchimp offers two types of abandoned cart marketing for your customers: printed postcards and automated emails.
 Besides the format, there are a few important differences between abandoned cart postcards and emails.
 Here’s a table that compares the two.